Objects

 -

-Click the Run button.
+Paste the snippet into your browser’s developer console (or any JavaScript REPL) and run it.
 Analyze the different ways to initialize Objects and how values are accessed.

 -